alykes/pcep/PCAP/Python-Institute/module-4/README.md

 - **File handles**
   Python assumes that every file is hidden behind an object of an adequate class.
-    An object of an adequate class is **created when you open the file and annihilate it at the time of closing**.
+    An object of an adequate class is **created when you open the file and annihilated at the time of closing**.
     In general, the object comes from one of these classes `IOBase` <--[`RawIOBase`, `BufferedIOBase`, `TestIOBase`]
     We will only be dealing with `BufferedIOBase` and `TextIOBase`
   All the streams are divided into **text** and **binary** streams.